libremente/libremente.github.io/_posts/2017-04-12-edx-translation.md

 ```
 but in Open edX there are several other ways to do this, i.e. using the
 i18n suite mentioned before.
-Afterwards, this message files have to be located by Django in order to be
+Afterwards, this message files have to be seen by Django in order to be
-applied.
+correctly applied.
 The order of the search is the following:

-1. The directories listed in `LOCALE_PATHS` have the highest precedence, with
+1. the directories listed in `LOCALE_PATHS` have the highest precedence, with
    the ones appearing first having higher precedence than the ones appearing
    later.
 2. Then, it looks for and uses if it exists a locale directory in each of the